 Depending on your condition, you may be using the armsling for 2 to 6 weeks.
 For some conditions, we recommend wearing when sleeping for the initial period.
 You should do the pendular exercises at least twice daily, and apply cold compress to your shoulder using a gel pack or simply a cold towel.

 For most conditions that we treat with a shoulder scope, you will require physiotherapy to help you regain motion and strength of the shoulder, especially for frozen shoulder.
 Physiotherapy may commence 2 weeks after surgery and be weekly or fortnightly, and may last till 3 months after the procedure depending on the condition.

 Return to driving is variable, but we do recommend that you should have reasonable range of movement without pain in order to drive with both hands, and this is typically 4 to 6 weeks after surgery.

 Time away from work and sports

 Time away from work is highly variable and depends on each patient's work requirement.
-Being an upper limb treatment, some of our patients have gone back to the office in an armsling within a week.
+Being an upper limb treatment, some of our patients have gone back to the office in an armsling within a few days.